Rashaan Evans: Tennessee Titans

+2018 season

-The Tennessee Titans selected Evans in the first round (22nd overall) of the 2018 NFL Draft.
+The Tennessee Titans selected Evans in the first round (22nd overall) of the 2018 NFL draft.
 Evans was the fifth linebacker drafted in 2018.

-2018 season

-On May 15, 2018, the Tennessee Titans signed Evans to a four-year, $11.7 million contract that includes a signing bonus of $6.59 million.
+On May 15, 2018, the Titans signed Evans to a four-year, $11.7 million contract that includes a signing bonus of $6.59 million.

 Throughout training camp, Evans competed to be a starting inside linebacker against Will Compton and Jayon Brown.
 Head coach Mike Vrabel named Evans a backup inside linebacker to start the regular season, behind Wesley Woodyard and Will Compton.

-Evans was inactive for the Tennessee Titans’ season-opening 27-20 loss at the Miami Dolphins due to a hamstring injury.
-On September 23, 2018, Evans made his first career start, as well as his first career tackle, against the Jacksonville Jaguars in a 9-6 Week 3 victory.
-In Week 13, Evans collected a season-high eight combined tackles (six solo) during a 26-22 victory against the New York Jets.
+Evans was inactive for the Tennessee Titans' season-opening 27–20 loss at the Miami Dolphins due to a hamstring injury.
+On September 23, 2018, Evans made his first career start, as well as his first career tackle, against the Jacksonville Jaguars in a 9–6 Week 3 victory.
+In Week 13, Evans collected a season-high eight combined tackles (six solo) during a 26–22 victory against the New York Jets.
 Evans finished his rookie season with 53 combined tackles (33 solo) and a pass deflection in 15 games and seven starts.

 2019 season

-In Week 4, Evans made 10 combined tackles and made his first NFL sack during a 24-10 road win at the Atlanta Falcons.
+In Week 4, Evans made 10 combined tackles and made his first NFL sack during a 24–10 road win at the Atlanta Falcons.
 Evans was credited with half a sack after he sacked Matt Ryan with teammate Isaiah Mack.
 During Week 10 against the Kansas City Chiefs, Evans recovered a fumble forced by teammate David Long Jr. on running back Damien Williams and returned it for a 53 yard touchdown in the 35–32 victory.